heviahmed/polla-fattah.github.io/_lectures/2019-10-01-Advanced-Programming.md

 - **University**: {{page.university}}
 - **Department**: {{page.department}}
-- **Mu Status**: {{page.myStatus}}
+- **My Status**: {{page.myStatus}}
 - **Level**: {{page.level}}
 - **Year**: {{page.year}}

 ## Course Description

-This cource aims to introduce the advanced concepts of programming languages.
+This course aims to introduce the advanced concepts of programming languages.
 It also introduces programming features and tools that are used in the field of software engineering.
-Especialy using clean code principles and design patterns.
+Especially using clean code principles and design patterns.

 ## Course Objectives